cdapio/cdap/cdap-docs/developer/source/overview/index.rst

 explain the concepts and architecture of CDAP.

+.. |virtualization| replace:: **Virtualization:**
+.. _virtualization: virtualization.html

+.. |concepts| replace:: **Concepts and Components:**
+.. _concepts: concepts.html

+.. |anatomy| replace:: **Anatomy of a Big Data Application:**
+.. _anatomy: anatomy.html

+- |virtualization|_ Describes how CDAP lets you **virtualize your data and applications.**

+- |concepts|_ Covers the **components of CDAP and their interactions.**

+- |anatomy|_ Explains the **areas of concern in developing a Big Data application,** and how you use CDAP to address these.

 .. rubric:: Where to Go Next

-Now that you've seen the concepts and the architecture of CDAP, you are ready to write an application:
+Now that you've seen the concepts and the architecture of CDAP, you are ready to start writing an application.

+Here are some places to start:

-- :ref:`Quick Start <quick-start>`, which guides you through the development and the components of a complete web log analytics application; and
+- If you haven't already, go through our :ref:`Quick Start example <quick-start>`, which guides you through the development and the components of a complete web log analytics application;

-- Additional :ref:`examples, <examples-index>` :ref:`guides, <guides-index>` and
-  :ref:`tutorials <tutorials>` on building CDAP applications.
+- There are additional :ref:`examples, <examples-index>` :ref:`how-to guides, <guides-index>` and :ref:`tutorials <tutorials>` on building CDAP applications; and

+- :ref:`building-blocks` describes in detail the components of CDAP, and how they interact.